AI Glossary

 Data Cleaning

-It is the process of fixing or removing errors, inconsistencies, and missing values from data.
+The process of fixing or removing errors, inconsistencies, and missing values from raw data.

 Data Compression